splicemachine/splice-community-sample-code/tutorial-tensorflow/README.md

 |--------|--------|--------|--------|--------|--------|--------|--------|--------|--------|--------|--------|--------|--------|--------|--------|--------|--------|--------|

-## Table: MACHINE_LEARNING_PROCESS
+## Table: MACHINE_LEARNING_METHOD
-The table MACHINE_LEARNING_PROCESS defines the available machine learning processes
+The table MACHINE_LEARNING_METHOD defines the available machine learning processes

 * **MACHINE_LEARNING_ID**: A unique identifier for the model input record
 * **NAME**: The name of the machine learning process